alantech/alan/rfcs/002 - Operator Cleanup RFC.md

 ## Affected Components

 This affects just the compiler.
-The LN grammar file must be updated and regenerated, and the lntoamm compiler stage must be updated to use that new grammar, but that's it.
+The LN grammar file must be updated and regenerated, and the lntoamm compiler stage must be updated to use that new grammar, and the std/root.ln file needs updating, but that's it.

 ## Expected Timeline